angrycoding/naval_clash_bot/README.md

 https://github.com/angrycoding/naval_clash_bot/assets/895042/44312f95-f7f5-461f-9496-6aa40b6a6a79

+### Some suggestions on how Telegram Mini App platform could be improved

+Here is the list of suggestions that I'd like to share with **Telegram team** in order to improve the platform (IMHO of course):

+- Missing [Navigation.share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share).
+This thing could possibly let front-end developers to share some content from within the Mini App without having to close the window.
+- Using [manifest.json](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json), there is already a thing called PWA (stands for Progressive Web Apps) and it uses manifest.json in order to adjust it's [settings](https://developer.mozilla.org/en-US/docs/Web/Manifest).
+This could potentially reduce the gap between building Telegram platform apps and PWA.
+- Besides that in manifest.json you can set preferred screen orientation (which is most of the time should be set to portrait IMHO), there is also one more [missing api](https://developer.mozilla.org/en-US/docs/Web/API/ScreenOrientation/lock) that allows developer to lock screen orientation in either portrait or landscape mode.
+It's important because for some of the applications it doesn't really make any sense to run in landscape for instance (cause it's just becomes too small).
+- There are no methods in Telegram Mini App API that could give developers more freedom on adjusting the applications's window.
+For example: hide title bar, ajust title bar (what if I'd like to provide localized title?).
+- Very strange? support on linux.
+Window has fixed size no matter what I do, but maybe it's just a problem with my OS.
+- Ability to create app without binding it to bot.
+I believe that for some of the apps this link can be useful but on the other hand, for some it's just useless.
+It's like you can create WebApp using BotFather, but why do you have to connect it to bot in case if your app doesn't have any functionality that could potentially be dedicated to the bot.

 ## Server overview

 Server side code is written using [TypeScript](https://www.typescriptlang.org/), in order to run it locally (**only locally**, never do it on production, because it's very inefficient performance wise), I use [nodemon](https://nodemon.io/) in combination with the TypeScript compliler itself it gives us very simple way to compile all typescript stuff automatically when you change something in your sources.
 Besides that most notable part for backend is [Socket.IO](https://socket.io/), but that's obvious since it's already mentioned that it's used on the front-end side.
 So again, no rocket science here, just get yourself familiar with it by running it locally.
 Also check [makeBundle.js](https://github.com/angrycoding/naval_clash_bot/blob/main/server/makeBundle.js) that is responsible for producing "production" bundle using [Browserify](https://browserify.org/).